 \paragraph{Comparison with other surveys.} In contrast to most XAI surveys that review explainability methods, we focus on the \emph{evaluation} of explainability.
-Some surveys discuss evaluation as part of a broader review of XAI methods~\cite{adadi_peeking_2018,gilpin_explaining_2018, montavon_methods_2018,zhang_visual_2018,mohseni_multidisciplinary_2019,nunes2017systematic,carvalho_machine_2019,burkart2021survey,moraffah_2020_causal,das2020opportunities,joshi_review_xai_2021}, or mainly discuss evaluation with user studies~\cite{lage_evaluation_2019, hoffman_metrics_2019,chromik_taxonomy_2020,mohseni_multidisciplinary_2019}.
-Others discuss XAI evaluation within a limited scope, by focusing on a particular application domain or subarea of XAI: Stepin et al.~\cite{stepin2021survey} discuss XAI methods and their evaluation for contrastive and counterfactual explanations, Tintarev and Masthoff~\cite{Tintarev2015_explaining} and Nunes and Jannach~\cite{nunes2017systematic} discuss explanations and their evaluation for recommender systems, and Markus et al.~\cite{markus_role_2021} focus on the healthcare domain.
-Closest related to our work is the survey of Zhou et al.~\cite{zhou_evaluating_2021} that presents a concise overview and discussion regarding evaluating XAI without a structured literature review, and the recent work of Vilone and Longo~\cite{vilone2021notions} that present a list of concepts related to explainability and discuss evaluation methods in combination with explainable AI methods.
+Some surveys discuss evaluation as part of a broader review of XAI methods~\cite{adadi_peeking_2018,gilpin_explaining_2018, montavon_methods_2018,zhang_visual_2018,mohseni_multidisciplinary_2019,nunes2017systematic,carvalho_machine_2019,burkart2021survey,das2020opportunities,joshi_review_xai_2021, chen_iml_mythos_diagnostics}, or mainly discuss evaluation with user studies~\cite{lage_evaluation_2019, hoffman_metrics_2019,chromik_taxonomy_2020,mohseni_multidisciplinary_2019}.
+Others discuss XAI evaluation within a limited scope, by focusing on an application domain or subarea of XAI: e.g.~on the healthcare domain~\cite{markus_role_2021}, the evaluation of local explanations~\cite{guidotti_evaluating_local_2021}, contrastive and counterfactual explanations~\cite{stepin2021survey} or explanations and their evaluation for recommender systems~\cite{Tintarev2015_explaining,nunes2017systematic}.
+Closest related to our work is the survey of Zhou et al.~\cite{zhou_evaluating_2021} that presents a concise overview and discussion regarding evaluating XAI without a structured literature review, and the work of Vilone and Longo~\cite{vilone2021notions} that present a list of concepts related to explainability and discuss evaluation methods in combination with explainable AI methods.
 In contrast to previous surveys, we conducted a large-scale, \emph{systematic} review on the \emph{evaluation} of explainability in a broad context, resulting in qualitative and quantitative insights and therefore aiming to offer guidance on future XAI evaluations.